 “Each step forward becomes a step into the invisible.
 Auditory perception is also distorted, as the reverberation in the enclosure relocates incoming sound.
 The experience is isolatory, but also forces dependency on those nearby for the wearer to navigate safely through space.
 This sensory distortion is conveyed to the outside viewer through the warped mirror surface that refracts one’s surroundings, perplexing and unsettling even those who are not wearing it.”

-Radione is an art project and experimental messaging service heavily inspired by the nature of conversations on walkie-talkie radios.
+Radione is an art project and experimental messaging service inspired by the nature of conversations on walkie-talkie radios.
 Conversations on Radione are ephemeral, anonymous, and surveillable.
-Participants must either understand the flow of conversation well enough or develop a system to explicitly avoid collisions, otherwise, participants may talk over each other, resulting in incomprehensibility.
+Participants must either understand the flow of conversation or develop a system to explicitly avoid collisions, otherwise, participants may talk over each other, resulting in incomprehensibility.

 You can play the old version of the game here.